Module Reference¶

 build_fb_regions(active_states) -> list[dict]¶

-- Takes the filtered CLOSRTECH dict (
+- Converts filtered CLOSRTECH dict to list Facebook expects

 src/facebook_client.py — Facebook Graph API Wrapper¶